Get insider access

 Transmitter Required No

-These on-ears are fairly portable.
-Their ear cups can swivel to lay flat and fold inwards to reduce their footprint, making them easier to store.
+These on-ears are decently portable.
+Their ear cups can swivel to lay flat, and they have hinges to fold the ear cups and arms inwards to reduce their footprint, making them easier to store.
 Unfortunately, they don't come with a carrying case or pouch to protect them when you're on the go.

 0